informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 method of the previous assignment and distributing its functionality among a set of classes.

-    * The second inheritance hierarchy will be used to organise the game objects which represent the different creatures appearing in the game, thereby avoiding a lot of repetition of code that was used in the previous assignment.
+    * The second inheritance hierarchy will be used to organise the game objects which represent the different creatures appearing in the game, thereby the repetition of code that occurred in the previous assignment.
 This inheritance hierarchy will also enable us to use a single data structure to store the state of the game, instead of using a different list for each type of game object.